Elim ordering and matrix ordering

 ElimOrdMat which creates a matrix for elimination orderings.
 This fn lets one create elim order matrices easily -- JAA could simply put this in some C5 package!

 It would be handy to have the

 , Ord(...) syntax working; the current solution for creating poly rings with orders defined by matrices is unpleasantly cumbersome.
 Any chance of having this working before next term?

-#5 Updated by John Abbott about 4 years ago
+#5 Updated by John Abbott over 4 years ago

 - % Done changed from 10 to 50